The Art of Making Smoothie Bowls

 Many visitors have vowed to find a way to recreate this delight upon returning home, and one determined Santosha Level 1 graduate Amber Houbara has succeeded!
 Today she generously shares with us her recipe for Bali Smoothie Bowls.
 Take it away Amber!

-I will be completely honest, I wanted to post a recipe of a smoothie bowl a year and a half ago, when I first stepped into “Nalu Bowls” first shack in Bali.
-I set there quietly and saw how they made it.
+I wanted to post a recipe of a smoothie bowl a year and a half ago, when I first stepped into “Nalu Bowls” first shack in Bali.
+I sat there quietly and saw how they made it.
 Since that day, I’ve been mastering the smoothie bowls over a year and a half to give you this epic guide of How to Hack an Awesome Smoothie Bowl.

 It is easier then it looks and the beauty is that once you made it a couple times, you can make them so quick and easy!
 The most important part, in my eyes, is the temperature of your smoothie and the texture.
 If it’s not frozen like a crazy yummy ice cream, your smoothie bowl will be graded as average, at least among smoothie bowl snobs (like me 🙂 )

 It’s important to freeze your fruits, and use a bit of liquid, and a lot of patience and love for your blender, because you want it to serve you for years to come.
 So be gentle with your blender, use short pulses, and make sure you’re not blending air.
 In order to make this thick perfect texture, the blender creates air in your smoothie paste, like in an ice cream, so the smoothie paste lift up and the knifes might spin by themselves, and that is not friendly for your beloved blender.